 Although we are already well into our new season, if you are interested in joining our wonderful choir, do come along and introduce yourself to one of us, from 7pm each Monday, and we will welcome you.
 You may be a little late to join us in time for our Christmas Concert on December 8th, but we will still be happy to meet you and explain what we are about... ready for joining us properly in the New Year!

 For those are already members of the choir please remember to check our Members' Information Pages regularly, for new updates, including music files ready for you to download.

-With over 140 members signed up, the Alresford Community Choir is one of the largest community choirs in England.
-Bit of a shock really, given the size of Alresford.
+With over 140 members, the Alresford Community Choir is one of the largest community choirs in England.

-So what on earth is the choir doing that makes it so appealing to so many local people?
+Alresford is a small market town, so what is the choir doing that makes it appealing to so many local people?

 It seems to boil down to the community ethos and spirit of those who sing in it.
 According to its own members – it’s hugely welcoming, open-minded and social, and everyone has an awful lot of fun while singing wonderful music.

 Founded by Musical Director Keith Clark in 2012, the inclusive, community nature of this secular choir was always an important part of his longer-term vision.